TRENT-OS/sdk-resources/imx6_sd_card/README.md

 ## Scope

-This repository contains files related to the i.MX6 platform
+This directory contains files related to the i.MX6 platform

 ## Files